 Phase two begins at 3-4 weeks.
 He is introduced to soft foods and recall training is begun.
 We continue to handle the puppy in a normal fashion.

-Four week old puppies are allow to experience the outdoors. this enables them to learn from their mother about going potty outside.
+Four week old puppies are allow to experience the outdoors.
+This enables them to learn from their mother about going potty outside.
 Dogs instinctively want to have a clean sleeping area.
-The job of house training had begun!
-Their handling continues with play time and grooming table training for photos and quiet manners while waiting for food.
+The job of house training has begun!
+Their handling continues with play time and grooming table training for photos and quiet manners while waiting for food and treats.

 Phase three, at 5-8 weeks, consists of house time in a group and as an individual.
 We continue food treats by hand and grooming table training to stand when placed in position.

 The puppies have hours of fun in our agility style play yard.
 All kinds of noise and visual stimulations are experienced at this time.

 I like to say our puppies our “bullet-proof” when placed!